AnggaR96s/Reforestation/README.md

-## Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+## Why didn’t the orange win the race?
+It ran out of juice.